 In case your toilet uses a chainless flushing mechanism and has a toilet flapper, then it probably uses a lever to control the flapper during a flush cycle.

 The lever in a chainless toilet flapper looks like an arm that is attached on the toilet flush handle from one end and a rod on the other end.
 The rod is then attached to the toilet flapper.

 The lever works like a conventional chain mechanism.
 However, the lever shouldn’t be too short too long.
 The lever can break or crack over time.
 If that happens, you’ll need to replace it.
-You can either call our Sydney plumber or try the DIY route.
+You can either call our emergency plumbers or try the DIY route.
 Replacing a toilet lever arm is quite easy.

 In case your toilet comes with a button rather than a flapper, then it’s probably using a pressure-assisted mechanism for flushing.
 Poor flushing may result from issues with the toilet tank or water from the supply line.

 You can easily fix most toilet problems yourself unless the toilet tank is cracked.
 You may not require any tools when doing most toilet tank repairs.

 Replacing the Toilet Lever